Roots and Wings: Embracing Global Diversity Awareness Month

 Ages 9-12 years

 In this middle school age group you can focus on a larger project that involves researching and presenting.
 An activity involving students' research centering different cultures’ contributions to the science and art world is a good place to start.
-This will provide children with the necessary exposure to expand beyond the white male researchers and artists learned within many curricula.
+This will provide children with the necessary exposure to expand beyond the boiler plate curricula centering white male researchers and artists, like Benjamin Franklin .

 By integrating these activities throughout the year, educators can use Global Diversity Awareness Month as a springboard for ongoing conversations and learning about diversity.
 This approach not only enriches the educational experience but also nurtures empathy, cultural competence, and global citizenship in students of all backgrounds.